hoangduytran/blender-manual/manual/render/shader_nodes/converter/mix.rst

 ==========

 Data Type
    The data type that is used for mixing.
-The node supports float, vector and color data types.
+   The node supports float, vector, color, and rotation data types.

 Factor Mode (Vector only)
    The factor mode can be set to *Uniform* and *Non-Uniform*.